AED Defibrillators

 Who should not use an AED defibrillator?

 A defibrillator should not be used on someone who is breathing normally or has a pulse.
-It’s only for unresponsive people who are not breathing or showing signs of life.
+Automated external defibrillators are only for unresponsive people who are not breathing or showing signs of life.

 Is an ICD a defibrillator?